mafudge/ist769-old/README.md

 ## What's in this Repository?

-1. The `dontent` folder contains lectures, labs, and readings
+The `content` folder contains lectures, labs, and readings
-2. The `datasets` folder contains sample data used by the course examples and labs.
-3. The `docker` folder contains the containerized lab environments and sample code.

 ## Website.
 The course website is available here: